Pimvandermeer/VLAN_nose/README.md

 Arduino_project_checking_VLANS

-Arduino-tool  to check what VLAN is installed at a certain Wall outlet.
+Arduino-tool  to check what VLAN is configured at a certain Wall outlet.

 At a IT-servicedesk we have sometime the trouble that we have different VLAN's but the technicians in the factory don't know